huntergps/handbook-docs/Fuse/03 - UI Components.md

 	</App>

 ## $(NativeViewHost)
-Some views are only available as native components, so how can we avoid the limitation of having to use the Native theme and combine these native views with our custom Fuse views?
+Some views are only available as native components.
+These obviously work out-of-the-box with the Native theme but how can we use them together with custom components in apps based on `GraphicsTheme`?
 By compositing them with the NativeViewHost!
 As an example, here is a @(WebView) added with a NativeViewHost:

 ```
 <App Theme="Basic">